hadron-sclang/hadron-sclang.org/content/design/compiler/stages/Translation-to-SSA-Form.md

 )
 {{< /highlight >}}

-Outside of assignment causing a compilation error, these variable names are all matched at the lowest priority, meaning that even a constant with the same name will shadow the matching keyword variable.
+Outside of assignment causing a compilation error, these variable names are all matched at the lowest priority, so even a constant with the same name will shadow the matching keyword variable.
 However, `this` is a notable exception to these precedence rules.
 The interpreter silently supplies `this` as the first argument to every SuperCollider method, so it has argument precedence in name searches.
 Like any other argument name, it shadows any instance variables, class variables, or constants with the same name, and declaring an argument or local variable named `this` is a compilation error.